joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 }
 ```

-The 500ms delay gives the TTS time to finish the final sentence.
+The 500ms delay gives the voice system time to finish the final sentence.
 Ending immediately would cut off the AI mid-word.

 ## What I learned